AzugBe/azugbe.github.io/_posts/events/2018-10-03---confusion-in-the-land-of-serverless.md

 ---
 layout: single
-title: "2018-10-03 - Confusion In The Land Of The Serverless"
+title: "2018-10-03 - Confusion In The Land Of The Serverless & Macro challenges of a microservice architecture"
 date: 2018-10-03 13:37:00 +0000
 comments: true
 published: true